 Admission limits will be managed in accordance with Infant Class Size Regulations and to promote the most efficient use of resources.
-This vision recommends that admission limits, which exceed a form of entry (i.e. 30 pupils), are either set as full forms of entry (multiples of 30) or half forms of entry (multiples of 15).
+This strategy recommends that admission limits, which exceed a form of entry (i.e. 30 pupils), are either set as full forms of entry (multiples of 30) or half forms of entry: to make a full form of entry (multiples of 15).